Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     ```bash
     git checkout main
     git merge <new_branch>
+    # ...manually resolve possible conflicts...
     git push
     ```
     {{< hint info >}}
 __NOTE__
 `git merge` merges the specified branch into the currently active branch.
-So you need to be on the branch that you are merging into (i.e., usually the main).
+So you need to be on the branch that you are merging into (i.e., usually the `main`).
     {{< /hint >}}
     {{< hint warning >}}
 __WARNING__
 GitHub usually deletes a branch after merging of a _pull request_, but this action will delete the branch only in the remote.
-To clean up your local references to the remote branches do this:
+To clean up your local references to the remote branches (i.e., `remotes/origin/*`) do this:
 ```bash
 # Lists defunct branches that can be deleted/pruned
 git remote prune origin --dry-run